atomicpickle/Roguelike/README.md

  BETA Versions updates and fixes:

+    BETA 1.5
+      - fixed Rosco's quest not triggering at level 4
+      - fixed wrong command printing when entering arena (string id conflict)
+      - added new enemies, up to level 14

     BETA 1.5-A
     - fixed Rosco's quest not triggering at level 4
     - fixed wrong command printing when entering arena (string id conflict)